DayanadGarcia/project-sql-01/README.md

 # Boas vindas ao repositório do projeto All For One

-- Primeiro projeto do módulo de Back-end na Trybe - Turma 17
+- Segundo projeto do módulo de Back-end na Trybe - Turma 17
 - Abril/2022
 - Projeto realizado individualmente
+- SQL

 ## Objetivos do Projeto: